Jobs in the USA

 The US Department of State requires all citizens of non-Visa Waiver countries to have a job pre-arranged and approved before applying for the programme.

 Citizens of Visa Waiver countries (see FAQ’s for full list of Visa Waiver countries) have 30 days from their DS-2019 start date to locate a job in America.
-After this timeframe they face their programme being withdrawn early.
+After this timeframe they face their programme being withdrawn early and will have to leave the US immediately. ie.: You will forfeit your 30 day travel period at the end of your programme.

 Before You Go

-Although it is a very good idea to pre-arrange a job before you go, studying for exams can prevent you putting too much effort into finding one.
+Although we actively encourage students to find a job before you go, studying for exams can prevent you putting too much effort into finding one.
 If you don't have a prearranged job, try to get Stateside by the end of May or first weeks of June to beat the rush of potential employees.

 Even if you're planning to job hunt once you get to the US, spend some time scouting around before you go.
 Try sending your CV ahead of time and contacting prospective employers when you get there, or set up a few job interviews in advance.
 The more preparation you do now, the more time you'll have to hit the beach once you're there.